Editorial note: Sports Pulse Media is an independent publication. We cite official sources for facts and keep analysis separate from advertising.

 Travel pathWhich city might fans need next?High

-The four scenario buckets
+The five scenario buckets

 BucketExample reader questionWhat the page must show

-Win-and-inDoes one win guarantee advancement?Remaining fixture, points math, and tie-breaker context.
+Win-and-inDoes one win guarantee advancement?Remaining fixture, points math and tie-breaker context.

 Eliminated or nearly eliminatedIs the team out?Official result and remaining mathematical path, if any.